 Call your doctor if you think you’ve taken too much Ingrezza.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use its online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers, or use its online resource.
 But if you have severe symptoms, immediately call 911 or your local emergency number.
 Or go to the nearest emergency room.

 Before you start taking Ingrezza, ask your doctor or pharmacist any questions that you may have about the drug.
 Knowing more about a drug can help you decide whether you want to make it part of your treatment plan.
 Here are a few to get you started: